9 Key Law Firm Accounting Tips and Best Practices

 Regardless of the size of your law firm, it’s important to know accounting and bookkeeping basics to ensure that your business is compliant with ethics rules.
-In this article, we present law firm accounting tips and best practices for accurate and efficient accounting along with the challenges that are unique to law firms.
+In this article, we present law firm accounting tips and best practices for accurate and efficient accounting, along with the challenges unique to law firms.

 1. Stay on Top of Trust Accounting

-Trust accounting, a required aspect of accounting for law firms, is the practice of keeping client funds given in trust, including unearned fees paid as a retainer, court fees, settlement funds, or advanced costs, in a separate account from law firm operating funds.
+Trust accounting is a required aspect of accounting for law firms.
+It’s the practice of keeping client funds given in trust, including unearned fees paid as a retainer, court fees, settlement funds, or advanced costs, in a separate account from law firm operating funds.

-Trust accounts are among the most common areas of accounting for law firms to make errors because they have very specific rules about what you can and can’t do with them, and the penalties for breaking these rules can be severe, including disbarment.
+Trust accounts are among the most common areas of accounting for law firms to make errors because they have very specific rules about what you can and can’t do with them.
+The penalties for breaking these rules can be severe, including disbarment.

 It’s important to adhere to best practices, or you may accidentally commingle funds and put your firm at risk.
-As rules vary by state, be sure to consult your state bar association and a professional accountant to ensure that you’re following the proper protocol.
+As rules vary by state, consult your state bar association and a professional accountant to ensure that you’re following the proper protocol.

 Every state bar requires you to perform a three-way reconciliation every 30 to 90 days between the trust bank account, trust ledger, and individual client ledgers.
 A three-way trust reconciliation involves the following: